bearloga/2010-US-Census-Shiny-App/README.md

 Still need to add the remaining census variables because Total Population and Population Density are not the most exciting to study. ***I'll be adding features over time.*** For example, I'm considering incorporating the Public Use Microdata Sample files from the American Community Survey (PUMS ACS)...eventually.

 Cheers!

-P.S.
-Currently trying to get Amazon AWS/EC2/S3 stuff figured out.
-Hoping to have this up and running on Amazon's servers soon.
-Would be nice to have a link to a demo rather than just a static screenshot.

 [1]: http://lakshmi.calit2.uci.edu/census2000/
 [2]: https://github.com/rstudio/shiny